ACK alert management

 Abnormal DaemonSet replica status

-Triggers when a DaemonSet replica is in an abnormal state, such as failing to start or entering a crash loop.
-This can affect the expected behavior of services on the corresponding node.
+A DaemonSet replica entered an abnormal state, such as failing to start or crashing.
+This can disrupt services on the node.

 metric-prometheus